Pomax/react-onclickoutside/README.md

 ## IE does not support classList for SVG elements!

-This is true, but also an edge-case problem that only exists for older versions of IE (including IE11), and should be addressed by you, rather than by thousands of individual libraries that assume browsers have proper HTML API implementations (IE Edge has proper `classList` support even for SVG).
+This is true, but also an edge-case problem that only exists for IE11 (as all versions prior to 11 [no longer exist](https://support.microsoft.com/en-us/help/17454/lifecycle-faq-internet-explorer)), and should be addressed by you, rather than by thousands of individual libraries that assume browsers have proper HTML API  implementations (IE Edge has proper `classList` support even for SVG).

 If you need this to work, you can add a shim for `classList` to your page(s), loaded before you load your React code, and you'll have instantly fixed _every_